 Internal manual AP processes may seem simple and safe for the AP staff, but they come at a cost.
 Combing through piles of paper and files everywhere to perform an audit can lead to manual mistakes and overlooking potential fraud attempts.
 When invoices, payments, and notes are not in a centralized location, much can go wrong.
 It’s difficult to determine whether all compliance standards have been met or verify vendors with lost files.

 According to a recent CFO report, APQC findings prove that top performers complete the auditing process six times faster than low performers.
 The APQC reports on average businesses spend 39 cents for every $1,000 in revenue for an audit.
-Bottom companies are spending up to $1.40, while the top performers are spending as little as 25 cents.
+Some companies are spending up to $1.40, while the top performers are spending as little as 25 cents.
 What’s to blame?
-Ancient accounts payable processes.
+Older accounts payable processes.
 Manually coding individual invoices or chasing down approvers for signatures can lead to many mistakes the auditor may or may not be able to catch during the audit.

-Paper-Based Processes are a Pain
+Paper-Based Processes are Difficult

 The sad truth is many accounts payable departments are still relying on paper-based payment processes.
 It’s nearly impossible for an auditor to accurately review all payments and processes during an accounts payable audit when there’s a possibility of lost files or manual mistakes.